CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Experiments

-\paragraph{Model Implementation} We implement the model based on the NOVA~\citep{deng2024autoregressive} codebase with several modifications, in addition to those stated in previous sections: 1) using a flow-head trained with flow matching~\citep{lipman2022flow, liu2022flow} instead of DDPM~\citep{ho2020denoising}; 2) for the Spatial DiT, adopting a design similar to MM-DiT~\citep{esser2024scaling}, which employs separate MLPs for canvas/mask and clean tokens; and 3) omitting the Scaling and Shift Layer for the temporal embedding~\citep{deng2024autoregressive}.
+We implement CanvasMAR on the NOVA~\cite{deng2024autoregressive} codebase with three additional changes: (1) a flow head trained with flow matching~\cite{lipman2022flow, liu2022flow} instead of DDPM~\cite{ho2020denoising}; (2) expert LayerNorm~\cite{yang2024cogvideox} that treats the conditioning sequence, clean tokens, and mask tokens separately, or MM-DiT~\cite{esser2024scaling} that treats the clean and mask tokens separately; and (3) removal of the Scale-and-Shift layer for the temporal embedding~\cite{deng2024autoregressive}.